-Therefore, our efforts over the last 10 years will be marked by an event in Nairobi on Friday, November 23, 2018.
-During this event, we will launch the Orbit Reader 20 project supported by Google; and a nationwide White Cane campaign in partnership with Safaricom Limited.
-There will be a panel discussion on the impact of technology in education and employment of persons with visual impairment.
+Thereof, our efforts over the last 10 years were marked by an event in Nairobi on Friday, November 23, 2018.
+During this event, we launched the Orbit Reader 20.
+The project was supported by Google in addition to a nationwide White Cane campaign in partnership with Safaricom Limited.
+There was a panel discussion on the impact of technology in education and employment of persons with visual impairment.

 This year we have partnered with well-wishers to donate more than 120 Braille machines to various schools in Kenya, Uganda, and Malawi.
 These tools have significantly reduced the learner to Braille machine ratio which now stands at 1:3.